julien-muke/aws-ai-threat-detection-pipeline/README.md

 2. Check the Lambda Function Logs
 <br>• Navigate to the Lambda console and select your GuardDuty-Automated-Response function.
 <br>• Click on the Monitor tab, and then View CloudWatch logs.

-➕ Optional Upgrades: Create Isolation Lambda

-You can add a secure, clickable link in your SNS message that lets you trigger a Lambda function to isolate or stop the EC2 instance that GuardDuty flagged.

 ## 🗑️ Cleaning Up